Natestah/BlitzSearch/README.md

 ## Donate!

-[Donate to Blitz Search](https://natestah.com/blitz-search) - Support blitz search with cash.
+[Donate to Blitz Search](https://pay.natestah.com) - The ultimate upvote is with cash..